ayhamalharbat/starter-hugo-academic/content/publication/2021-tes/index.md

 ---
-title: 'Physical Interacting Aerial Robots for ‘In-Situ’ Inspection and Maintenance of Wind Turbine Blade'
+title: 'TES 2021 - Physical Interacting Aerial Robots for ‘In-Situ’ Inspection and Maintenance of Wind Turbine Blade'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here